Life Experience Acceleration Path (LEAP)

 Not all applications for accelerated credit requests will be approved.
-A maximum of 45 semester hours of combined credit from accelerated mechanisms and/or prior learning assessment by portfolio can be applied toward a degree.
+A maximum of 45 semester hours of combined credit from accelerated mechanisms and/or prior learning assessment can be applied toward a degree.

-(LEAP).
-Find out if you're eligible to earn credit for prior work or life experience,
+Find out if you're eligible to receive credit for prior work experience or certifications

-Fill out the form for a LEAP evaluation
+Fill out the online form to get started.

 Cocoa Campus, Bldg.
 2, Rm.
 202

 Hours: Mon. - Thurs., 8 AM - 5 PM